What is ReSPECT?

 Ensuring there are high-quality advance care plans, accessible to the clinicians who need them, enables better care for patients, peace of mind for their carers and greater satisfaction for staff who can be confident they are following their patients’ wishes.

-The roll-out of ReSPECT in the West of England is one part of a national Patient Safety Collaborative strategy to improve the care of patients at risk of deterioration.
-Find out more about our Managing Deterioration Safety Improvement Programme here.
+The roll-out of ReSPECT in the West of England was one part of a national Patient Safety Collaborative strategy to improve the care of patients at risk of deterioration.

-ReSPECT was implemented in BNSSG and Gloucestershire STPs at the end of 2019, and is now well embedded in services across both regions, with BSW STP planning to implement ReSPECT from October 2021.
+ReSPECT was implemented in BNSSG and Gloucestershire systems at the end of 2019, and is now well embedded in services across both regions, with BSW system implementing ReSPECT from October 2021.

 Anne discusses how ReSPECT started, the success of the programme, and what’s next.